donwrightdesigns/ai-photo-analyzer-rtx/README.md

 - **Local-First Processing**: Your images are processed on your machine, ensuring privacy and security.
 - **Powerful AI Models**: Supports local models like BakLLaVA for speed and Gemini for quality.
 - **RTX Acceleration**: Optimized for NVIDIA RTX GPUs for blazing-fast performance.
-- **XMP Sidecar Metadata**: Non-destructive metadata that works with Lightroom, Bridge, and Capture One.
+- **IPTC Embedded Metadata**: Industry-standard metadata embedded directly in image files for maximum compatibility with websites and photo platforms.

 ---